-The thermal insulation panel consist in a sandwich panel with a biosourced polyurethane foam core encapsulated in sustainable steel sheet (i.e. special recycled steel).
+The thermal insulation panel (Fig. 5) consist in a sandwich panel with a biosourced polyurethane foam core encapsulated in sustainable steel sheet (i.e., special recycled steel).

 The insulation panels are inserted into the grooves at the base of the profiles and are interconnected by means of tongue-and-groove joints.
-Thanks to the interconnection between the panels and appropriate gaskets, water tightness and continuity of insulation are ensured.
+Thanks to the interconnection between the panels and appropriate silicon, water tightness is ensured.